That letter was actually the first out of many, not that Tony would ever know about it.

 "Yes, FRIDAY," he said, running his fingers over his desk.
 His room looked just as he had left it, the bed made, his old sketches framed by the windowsill, a group of books stacked in the exact same order.
 "I have a small favor to ask.
 Can you record something?"

-"Tony," Steve started in the same way that he had begun each one of those letters, then took his dog tags in his palm.
+"Tony," Steve started in the same way he had begun each one of those letters, then placed his dog tags in his palm.
 Here was something meaningful yet simple, he hoped, something that would be less of a burden than all those words could ever be.
 "If I die, I want you to have these.
 You can do whatever you want with them.
 You don't even need to keep them.
 I just want you to have them."

 It wasn't just Steve being dramatic.
-They had never faced something like this before, and although he didn't plan to quit fighting, he was prepared to lay down his life if that's what it took.
+They had never faced something like this before, and although he didn't plan to stop fighting, he was prepared to lay down his life if that's what it took.

 "Call it, Rogers," Tony said, because when it came down to it, all of their differences lost meaning.
 Together, Steve thought, remembering.